FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

 1. Select the .zip file on your computer and extract it

+{: .warning }
-2. make sure that the extracted folder does not have an extra folder inside, if it does then move it outside the main folder.
+> Make sure that the extracted folder does not have an extra folder inside, if it does then move it outside the main folder.

 {% endtab %}